reHackable/maxio/tools/README.md

 ```

 ## exportNotebook
-Convert a Notebook to a PDF file
+Convert a Notebook to a PDF file: Searches for the most recent Notebook whose visible name contains NAME, and export it as PDF file.

 ```
 usage: exportNotebook NAME

-Searches for the most recent Notebook whose visible name contains NAME, and export it as PDF file.
+$ exportNotebook Jour
+Exporting notebook "Journal" (4 pages)
+Journal.pdf
 ```